-LONGEST RUNZERO

-Enables the user to set the total length of the longest run of zeros.
+LONGEST RUNZERO Enables the user to set the total length of the longest run of zeros.
 The longest run can be extended to the pattern length, minus 1.
 The bit after the substituted zeros is set to 1.

-alt words

-Selects a pattern that comprises two, 16-bit words, between which the pattern generator switches under the control of the AUX input.
+- alt words Selects a pattern that comprises two, 16-bit words, between which the pattern generator switches under the control of the AUX input.
 See page 1-13 for an explanation of the rear panel AUX input port.
 The pattern is selected by pressing the key once.
-Pressing it a second time allows the user to select which pattern is to be entered, and then to key in the pattern selected using the numeric keypad 0 and 1 keys.
+Pressing it a second time allows the user to select which pattern is to be entered, and then to key in the pattern selected using the numeric keypad 0 and 1 keys. - more 2 of 3 Selects the next page of softkey selections.

-2°13 MARKDEN 2°11 MARKDEN Select from one of four modified Pseudo-Random Binary Sequences which have an extra zero added to the longest run of zeros, and with a modified Mark Density.

-2 MARKDEN 2 NARKDEN

-MARK DENSITY

-Enables the user to set the value of the Mark Density by selecting a value from the menu that appears; the values offered are 1/8, 1/4, 1/2, 3/4 and 7/8.
-These represent the ratio of marks to the number of bits in the pattern.
+2 13 MARKDEN Select from one of four modified Pseudo-Random Binary Sequences 2°11 MARKDEN modified Mark Density.
+2^10 MARKDEN mounted Mark Denoty.
+2 7 7 MARKDEN MARK DENSITY Enables the user to set the value of the Mark Density by selecting a value from the menu that appears; the values offered are $1/8$, $1/4$, $1/2$, $3/4$ and $7/8$.
+These represent the ratio of marks to the number of bits in the pattern. more 3 of 3 Returns to the first page of softkey selections.